Events that may shake markets in September By Reuters - Up News Info

 TAPER DOWN UNDER — SEPT.
 7

-The Reserve Bank of Australia meets on Tuesday and provides September’s first test of central banks’ determination to stick with plans to cut stimulus.
+The Reserve Bank of Australia on Tuesday confirmed it was trimming its bond buying programme in the first test this month of central banks’ determination to stick with plans to cut stimulus.

-Last month, it stuck with plans to reduced weekly bond buying to A$4 billion ($2.9 billion) in September from the previous A$5 billion.
+The central bank surprised some by reducing its bond buying by A$1 billion ($745.20 million) a week to A$4 billion, though it also extended the programme to at least mid-February, which was seen as a dovish concession.

-Yet the rapid spread of the Delta variant and a slowing economy are piling pressure on the RBA to delay the tapering — or even to go into reverse and ease again.
+The rapid spread of the Delta variant, stay-at-home orders in major cities and a slowing economy had prompted speculation the RBA would delay tapering altogether.

+But RBA Governor Philip Lowe predicted an economic rebound once vaccination rates rose and restrictions were eased.

 WHO LET THE HAWKS OUT?
 ECB MEETS — SEPT.
 9